vitormd/botstrap/README.md

 #### Your chat bot class
 - Each platform contain a `ChatBotBase` inside `app -> chat_bots -> chat_bots -> [platform]`
 - Your class should be inside this platform folder and inheriting from its `ChatBotBase`
-- The `ChatBotBase` contains the initialize method that should be used for all of its platform chat bots since it automatically receives the token from the controller and gives you a `@api` variable as wrapper for the platform availabel methods
+- The `ChatBotBase` contains the initialize method that should be used for all of its platform chat bots since it automatically receives the token from the controller and gives you a `@api` variable as wrapper for the platform available methods

 **Example:**
 The code for the [ChatBots::Telegram::ChatBotBase](/app/chat_bots/chat_bots/telegram/chat_bot_base.rb)